-We are happy to share with you the 2023 update to the Bands of America Official Procedures and Adjudication Handbook.
+We are happy to share with you the 2024 update to the Bands of America Official Procedures and Adjudication Handbook.
 The most substantive changes are listed below, but as always, we strongly encourage all participating directors to read the document in its entirety.
-It is important to become familiar with procedural clarifications prior to your performance.
+It is important to become familiar with procedural guidelines prior to your performance.

-The most significant changes and helpful reminders for 2023 include:
+Significant changes and helpful reminders for 2024 include: